English (ENG) Courses

 Topics vary with each scheduled offering.
 Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

-Prerequisites: Prerequisite: one course credit in English Literature at Wabash, or permission of the instructor.
+Prerequisites: One course credit in English Literature at Wabash, or permission of the instructor.

 Credits: 0.5-1